buildpacks/rfcs/text/0000-prepare-operation.md

 #### Remove `io.buildpacks` namespace

-We'll want to remove the `io.buildpacks` namespace since it will be versioned seperate from the project descriptor.
+We'll want to remove the `io.buildpacks` namespace since it will be versioned separate from the project descriptor.

 ---

 ## `io.buildpacks` Namespace Schema

-> NOTE: This is expected to live in a seperate file.
+> NOTE: This is expected to live in a separate file.

 ---